IdeaBridge/AapliDocs/docs/operations/ui-components/multi_line_input.md

 parent: UI Components
 grand_parent: Operations
 has_children: false
-nav_order: 7
+nav_order: 2
 ---
 Multi Line Input is a form component that allows users to enter and submit text or information in a larger text area.
 It provides a space for users to input multiple lines of text, such as comments, descriptions, or longer responses.

-{% include image.html file="multi_line_input1.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Line Input" caption="Multi Line Input" %}
+{% include image.html file="mimage050.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Line Input" caption="Multi Line Input" %}

-## Basic Properties of Multi Line Input
+## Properties of Multi Line Input

-When you drag and drop the Multi Line Input component, you can click on it to access its properties on the right-hand side of the page.
-The properties are divided into Basic and Advanced tabs.
+**General**

+The properties of the Multi line input is also divided into General, Condition, Appearance, Validation, Permission.

-{% include image.html file="multi_line_input2.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Line Input" caption="Multi Line Input" %}
+{% include image.html file="mimage051.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Line Input" caption="Multi Line Input" %}

-In the Basic tab, you will find the following options:
-1. **Required Checkbox:** By enabling this checkbox, you make the Multi Line Input field mandatory, ensuring that users must provide a value before submitting the form.
-2. **Disable HTML Editor Checkbox:** Enabling this checkbox disables the HTML editor for the Multi Line Input field.
-It prevents users from using HTML formatting or embedding code within the input area.
-3. **Label:** This property allows you to provide a descriptive label or caption for the Multi Line Input field.
-It helps users understand the purpose or expected input for the field.
-4. **Help Text:** You can add additional explanatory text in the Help Text property.
-It serves as guidance or instructions for users regarding the input requirements or any specific information they need to provide.
-5. **Placeholder:** The Placeholder property lets you set temporary example or prompt text inside the Multi Line Input field.
-It assists users by suggesting the type of input expected in the field.
-6. **Tag Line:** The Tag Line property enables you to add a small line of text below the Multi Line Input field.
-It can be used to provide further instructions or additional context related to the input.
-7. **Regex:** The Regex property allows you to define a regular expression pattern that the input value must match.
-This provides advanced validation capabilities, such as checking for specific formats or patterns in the input.
-8. **Character Limit:** Here, you can specify the maximum number of characters allowed in the Multi Line Input field.
-It restricts the length of the input and can be useful in situations where you have a specific character limit.

-## Advanced Properties of Multi Line Input
+1. **Field Label:** Clearly describe the purpose of the multiline input through a descriptive label.
+2. **Placeholder Text:** Offer users guidance with example or instructional text within the input field.
+3. **Help Text:** Provide additional assistance or clarification for users with concise information.
+4. **Tooltip:** Enhance user understanding with a brief, context-sensitive tooltip.
+5. **Enable Duplicate:** This checkbox permit or restrict the entry of duplicate values.
+Once Enable Duplicate checkbox is clicked, this will add Index Numbers checkbox automatically.
+6. **Index Numbers: **Include an index number for organized sorting and reference.
+7. **Filterable:** Enable users to filter or search through entries, enhancing usability.
+Condition:
+8. **Use in Workflow:** Integrate the multiline input into workflow processes by selecting the "Use in Workflow" checkbox.

+**Condition**
 In the Advanced tab of the Multi Line Input properties, you will find two additional checkboxes and a dropdown menu:

+{% include image.html file="mimage052.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Line Input" caption="Multi Line Input" %}

+In the next section, there's a condition feature, and within that, there's a checkbox labeled "Use in Workflow."
+When you check this option, it means the single-line input will be involved in the workflow processes.

+**Appearance**
+You can set the visual presentation of the multiline input by selecting from "Small," "Medium," or "Large" sizes to align with your design preferences.

+{% include image.html file="mimage053.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Line Input" caption="Multi Line Input" %}

+We also have a check box in appearance section using we can disable the HTML editor

+**Validation**:
+Required Checkbox: Make the multiline input a mandatory field by checking the "Required" box.

-{% include image.html file="multi_line_input3.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Line Input" caption="Multi Line Input" %}
+{% include image.html file="mimage054.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Line Input" caption="Multi Line Input" %}

+Min and Max Length: Specify the acceptable length range for the input, ensuring adherence to defined character limits.

+**Permission**
-1. **Field Can Be Hidden from the Responder:** Enabling this checkbox allows you to hide the Multi Line Input field from the form responder or user.
-This can be useful when you want to collect certain data without displaying the field visibly.
-It allows you to gather information in the background or based on specific conditions.
+You have the option to hide the Multi Line Input field from the form responder or Ideator by checking this checkbox.
+This proves handy when you need to collect specific data from the moderator without revealing the field to the ideator.

-2. **Filtrate Checkbox:** By selecting this checkbox, you enable the "filtrate" feature for the Multi Line Input field.
-Filtrate refers to the capability of the input field to act as a filter or search parameter for data.
-This allows users to input values that can be used to filter or narrow down results in a connected system or database.
-3. **Visible to Dropdown:** The Visible to dropdown allows you to specify which individuals or groups the Multi Line Input field should be visible to.
-By selecting specific persons or groups from the dropdown, you can restrict the visibility of the field to only those selected individuals.
+{% include image.html file="mimage055.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Line Input" caption="Multi Line Input" %}

+We can also click on Visible to drop down and select list of people who can view the Single line input.